abibaj98/Master-Thesis/README.md

 `preprocess_ihdp.py`: helper function to pre-process the IHDP dataset.
 Already done.  \
 `requirements.txt`: required packages with the corresponding versions for reproduction of the results. \
 `plot_helper.py`: helper function for the plots. \
 `Plots.ipynb`: to plot the results in jupyter notebook.
+(GitHub Warning: Unable to render code block)

 ### Folders
 `final_results_final`: contains the results as json files. \